 We hold an annual event to celebrate older adults in our community.
 Past events have included an Active Ageing Expo which brings together over 40 community groups and associations covering everything from embroidery and model railways to Pilates and computers and events for International Day of the Older Person.

-Takapuna North Community Trust supports a free art class which takes place weekly on a Tuesday afternoon at the Mary Thomas Centre in Takapuna.
-The group will hold an exhibition in 2019.
+Takapuna North Community Trust supports a free art group which takes place weekly on a Tuesday afternoon at the Mary Thomas Centre in Takapuna.
+The group held an exhibition in 2019.

 Support for Existing Groups